 Here’s how using upgraded event technology, such as smart lead retrieval and badge scanners, will get great exhibitors coming to your shows and retain their loyalty.

-We know that trade shows remain a crucial part of a businesses’ marketing plan.
-However, to prove the value of the trade show and acquire great exhibitors who will invest in your brand requires more than the sale of booths and square metres on a venue floor.
+We know that trade shows remain a crucial part of a business’s marketing plan.
+However, proving the value of the trade show and acquiring great exhibitors who will invest in your brand requires more than the sale of booths and square meters on a venue floor.

 Exhibitors need evidence of their event ROI.
 For this, they require a digital service that will provide them with qualified leads and measurable results.
 These leads are the trade show attendees, who also need to connect with exhibitors in an efficient and meaningful way.